voithos/awl/README.md

     awl> (println "Hello sekai!")
     Hello sekai!

-Variables are defined with `define` (which is affects the local environment) and `global` (which, as the name suggests, affects the global environment):
+Variables are created with `define` (which affects the local environment) and `global` (which, as the name suggests, affects the global environment):

     awl> (define foo 'bar')
     awl> (println foo)